Wireline (cabling): Slicklines

 Used to place and recover wellbore equipment, such as plugs, gauges and valves, slicklines are single-strand non-electric cables lowered into oil and gas wells from the surface.
 Slicklines can also be used to adjust valves and sleeves located downhole, as well as repair tubing within the wellbore.
 Wrapped around a drum on the back of a truck, the slickline is raised and lowered in the well by reeling in and out the wire hydraulically.

-Braided line can contain an inner core of insulated wires which provide power to equipment located at the end of the cable, normally referred to as electric line, and provides a pathway for electrical telemetry for communication between the surface and equipment at the end of the cable.

-On the other hand, wirelines are electric cables that transmit data about the well.
-Consisting of single strands or multi-strands, the wireline is used for both well intervention and formation evaluation operations.
-In other words, wirelines are useful in gathering data about the well in logging activities, as well as in workover jobs that require data transmittal.

 Wireline logs

 First developed by Conrad and Marcel Schlumberger in 1927, wireline logs measure formation properties in a well through electrical lines of wire.
 Different from measurement while drilling (MWD) and mud logs, wireline logs are constant downhole measurements sent through the electrical wireline used to help geologists, drillers and engineers make real-time decisions about the reservoir and drilling operations.
 Wireline instruments can measure a host of petrophysical properties that form the basis of geological and petrophysical analysis of the subsurface.
 Measurements include self-potential, natural gamma ray, acoustic travel time, formation density, neutron porosity, resistivity and conductivity, nuclear magnetic resonance, borehole imaging, well bore geometry, formation dip and orientation, fluid characteristics such as density and viscosity and formation sampling.

 The logging tool, also called a sonde, is located at the end of the wireline.
 The measurements are made by initially lowering sonde using the wireline to the prescribed depth and then recorded while raising it out of the well.
 The sonde responses are recorded continuously on the way up creating a so-called "log" of the instrument responses.
 The tension on the line assures that the depth measurement can be corrected for elastic stretch of the wireline.
 This elastic stretch correction will change as a function of cable length, tension at surface (called surface tension, Surf.Ten) and at the tool end of the wireline (called cablehead tension, CHT) and the elastic stretch coefficient of the cable.
 None of these are constants, so the correction has to be adjusted continuously between when starting the logging operation to recovery to the reference point (usually surface, or zero depth point, ZDP).